 Don’t be overly/unrealistically positive

 It’s not bad to say encouraging words and be positive but this has to be done within reason.
 This is one of the common and ineffective methods people use to comfort cancer patients.
 Saying things like “You will be fine!”, “Don’t worry it’s an easy procedure!” do not work.
 Cancer is a serious disease and patients know not to take the diagnosis lightly.
 Patients can tell fake positivity from miles away.
 Many loved ones are giving them the same often unrealistic positive talks.
 This can be irritating for the patient.
 Moreover, patients may feel like their worries are being dismissed.
+Of course we never want to be pessimistic, however positive talk should be realistic, without dismissing the real worries of the patient.
 We will talk about what you should do in the section titled “How to respond when someone says they have cancer.”

 Don’t ask if they shaved their hair yet